SAP-samples/cloud-extension-html5-sample/README.md

 1. Subscribe to the Continuous Integration and Delivery as explained [above](#subscriptions)
 2. Add the Role Collection "CI CD Service Administrator" as explained [above](#role-collections)
 3. Fork this repository to your own account.
-3. Open the application from Subaccount Overview > Subscriptions > Continuous Integration and Delivery > Go to Applicatiion.
+3. Open the application from Subaccount Overview > Subscriptions > Continuous Integration and Delivery > Go to Application.
 4. Login to the application using your cloud account credentials
 5. Click on the tab 'Credentials' and add the below credentials
   - Github credentials